Longwood-Pridepay-app/Pridepay/README.md

 ## Quick Start

-The Ignite boilerplate project's structure will look similar to this:
+The project's structure will look similar to this:

 ```
 ignite-project